brunobrr/bdc/README.md

 implements various tests and tools to flag, document, clean, and correct taxonomic, spatial, and temporal data.

+Compared to other available R packages, the main strengths of the bdc package are that it brings together available tools – and a series of new ones – to assess the quality of different dimensions of biodiversity data into a single and flexible toolkit.
+The functions can be applied to a multitude of taxonomic groups, datasets (including regional or local repositories), countries, or worldwide.

 #### **Structure of bdc**

 The *bdc* toolkit is organized in thematic modules related to different